History of Mana Island

 The Paremata barracks are completed next to Tom’s Whaling station at Porirua Point.

-The 1st Train is heard and later in the year, seen from Mana as the tracks head north, Paremata, Plimmerton and Pukerua Bay.
+The first train is heard and later in the year, seen from Mana as the tracks head north through Paremata, Plimmerton and Pukerua Bay.
 Another large earthquake rocks Wellington.

 In keeping with the British Governments policy to investigate all New Zealand land sales made prior to the Treaty to Waitangi (1840).
 Mana Island ownership soon came under crown scrutiny.
 The original purchase, if it ever was a purchase, from Te Rangihaeata, was claimed to have been made in 1839 by the Fraser Brothers.
 A man named Moreing claimed to have brought the Island in 1841 from a conglomerate of inheritors and purchasers after Bells death.
 The court decided in favour of Moreing and officially purchased the Island from him.
 Because of the Ngati-Toa conquest in 1823 the crown considered one way or another that they were the rightful owners so payment was to be arranged.

 Te Rangihaeata dies at Otaki after suffering from the measles, although some say he died a somewhat lonely death caused by senile decay.
 He is buried at Porotawhao, which in English means, “The Thousand Dawns’.
 In December the 3 leading Ngati-Toa chiefs, Hohepa Tamahengia, Tamahina Te Rauparaha and Matene Te Whiwini signed a crown purchase agreement and were paid 300 pounds.
 The court ordered that this money be fairly shared out among the 81 members of the Ngati Toa tribe.
 In comparison between earlier New Zealand land sales and this sale, the money from the purchase of Mana Island was shared by the whole tribe.
 In most early land sales only the paramount chief received payment.